apisec-inc/documentation/docs/adding-endpoints-via-cli.md

+# Adding Endpoints via CLI

-# Overview
+## Overview
 This document outlines the steps that are needed to add an endpoint using the command line.
+For adding endpoints using the UI, refer to the 'Add Endpoints - UI' section from the left hand navigation.

 ### Using command line to add endpoints